-If you have a limited liability company (“LLC”) in Texas, you might be wondering how to remove one of your LLC members.
+If you have a limited liability company (“LLC”) in Texas, you might be wondering how to remove a member from an LLC.

 Many circumstances may warrant your desire to remove someone.